 As for the curious: "They will be able to ascertain the spot, by the means of a sappling [sic], distinguished from others by the bark being taken off on the north and on the east side.
 On the south side of the sappling will be found the letter, T, which stands for Temple; and on the east side ZOM for Zomar; which Smith says is the original word for Zion.
 Near the foot of the sappling, they will find a small stone, covered over with bushes, which were cut for that purpose.
 This is the corner-stone for the Temple."

-All this fuss seemed absurd to Booth, who, blind to the purposes of the symbolic, commented on the money lost by the Brethren to travel expenses: "more than one thousand dollars in cash."
+All this fuss seemed absurd to Booth, who, blind to the purposes of the symbolic, lamented the money lost by the Brethren to travel expenses: "more than one thousand dollars in cash."

 But in a coming day "the dry tree" will flourish.